SUMI-lab/Neural-Continuous-Time-Supermartingale-Certificates/README.md

 # Neural Continuous-Time Supermartingale Certificates

-This repository contains code for the paper _Neural Supermartingale Certificates for Reach-Stay-Avoidance in Continuous Time_ by ANONYMOUS AUTHORS.
+This repository contains code for the paper _Neural Continuous-Time Supermartingale Certificates_ by Grigory Neustroev, Mirco Giacobbe, Anna Lukina.

 ## How to Install